iaminh/iaminh.github.io/_posts/2020-07-25-Deeplink-with-coordinators.md

     case login
 }
 ```
-In this case we either navigate the user to the login screen or to the main dashboard.
+In this case we either navigate the user to the login screen or the main dashboard.

 And our *Home* and *Login* parts should look like this.
 The other flows should be implemented in the same manner.